zapabob/ROCm/README.md

 Note: These instructions reference the rocm/pytorch:rocm2.9_ubuntu16.04_py2.7_pytorch image.
 However, you can substitute the Ubuntu 18.04 image listed at https://hub.docker.com/r/rocm/pytorch/tags

+# What’s New in Version 2.10
+## New Features
+### rocBLAS - Support for Complex GEMM in AMD Radeon Pro Vega 20
+The rocBLAS library is a gpu-accelerated implementation of the standard Basic Linear Algebra Subroutines (BLAS). rocBLAS is designed to enable you to develop algorithms, including high performance computing, image analysis, and machine learning.
+In the AMD ROCm release v2.10, support is extended to the General Matrix Multiply (GEMM) routine for multiple small matrices processed simultaneously for rocBLAS in AMD Radeon Pro Vega 20.
+Both single and double precision, CGEMM and ZGEMM, are now supported in rocBLAS.

+### Support for SLES 15 SP1
+In the AMD ROCm v2.10 release, support is added for SUSE Linux® Enterprise Server (SLES) 15 SP1.
+SLES is a modular operating system for both multimodal and traditional IT.
+Note: The SUSE Linux® Enterprise Server is a licensed platform.
+Ensure you have registered and have a license key prior to installation.
+Use the following SUSE command line to apply your license:
+SUSEConnect -r < Key>

+#### SLES 15 SP1
+The following section tells you how to perform an install and uninstall ROCm on SLES 15 SP 1.
+Run the following commands once for a fresh install on the operating system: sudo usermod -a -G video  $LOGNAME sudo usermod  -a -G sudo $LOGNAME sudo reboot

 ## Machine Learning and High Performance Computing Software Stack for AMD GPU